tarantool/metrics/doc/monitoring/api_reference.rst

 summary
 ~~~~~~~

-An application metric of the "summary" type is also used for collecting statistical data
+A summary metric is used for collecting statistical data
 about the distribution of values of a specific indicator within the application.

-A summary metric also provides several indicators:
+Each summary provides several measurements:

-- Total count of measurements;
+- total count of measurements
-- Sum of measured values;
+- sum of measured values
-- Values at specific quantiles.
+- values at specific quantiles

 Similar to histograms, a summary also operates with value ranges.
 However, unlike histograms,
-it uses quantiles (quantile, defined by a number between 0 and 1) for this purpose.
+it uses quantiles (defined by a number between 0 and 1) for this purpose.
 In this case,
-there's no need to define fixed boundaries like in histograms.
+it is not required to define fixed boundaries like in histograms.
 Here ranges depend
 on the measured values and the number of measurements.

 Let's sort the example series of measurements in ascending order: